sendblue-api/sendblue-api.github.io/docs/contact-card.md

 ---
 id: contact-card
 title: Sending a Contact Card
+description: Sending a Contact Card for your Business | iMessage for Business - Sendblue
 sidebar_label: Sending a Contact Card
 ---

 ## Getting started

 Having a user add you as a contact helps your business in many ways:

-* it allows any links you send to expand on the end users phone,
+- it allows any links you send to expand on the end users phone,
-* it drastically increases your messaging rate limits.
+- it drastically increases your messaging rate limits.
-* your user will know who you are, even if you don't message them in a year.
+- your user will know who you are, even if you don't message them in a year.

 ### Creating a contact card

 The first step is to create a contact card for your business.
 You can do this with a free online tool such as https://vcardmaker.com/.

 For this example we will be using our vcard which we uploaded to our Cloud storage bucket: